 The Chorale is a mixed chorus of 60 men and women dedicated to the performance of a wide variety of a cappella classics, as well as hymn arrangements and spirituals.
-Under the direction of Jon C. Peterson, D.M.A., they are known throughout the United States and Europe for their high level of musical excellence.
+Under the direction of Dr. Marin Jacobson, they are known throughout the United States and Europe for their high level of musical excellence.
 Members are selected through competitive auditions each academic year.

 The Chorale has traveled locally, domestically, and throughout the world for many years, with international destinations such as Canada, Europe, Asia, and Latin America.
 Performance highlights include collaboration with the Canton Symphony Orchestra (Mahler's Second Symphony and Brahms' Ein deutsches Requiem), the Tuscarawas Philharmonic Symphony, and the beloved Christmas at Malone tradition which occurs annually on campus.
 They were also the featured choral ensemble at the 2015 national conference of the Christian Fellowship of Art Music Composers.